MicrosoftDocs/entra-docs/docs/identity/users/groups-create-rule.md

 :::image type="content" source="./media/groups-create-rule/update-dynamic-group-rule.png" alt-text="Screenshot that shows the rules for dynamic membership groups page with the Add expression action on the Configure rules tab selected.":::

-For examples of syntax, supported properties, operators, and values for a membership rule, see [Rules for dynamic membership groups in Microsoft Entra ID](groups-dynamic-membership.md).
+For examples of syntax, supported properties, operators, and values for a membership rule, see [Manage rules for dynamic membership groups in Microsoft Entra ID](groups-dynamic-membership.md).

 ## To create a rule for a dynamic membership group